brave/brave-core/README.md

 Please make sure you aim your pull requests in the right direction.

-For bug fixes and features for the upcoming release, please see the associated milestone branch (e.g. *v2.1.3*).
+For bug fixes and features for the upcoming release, please see the associated [GitHub milestones](https://github.com/brave/brave-ios/milestones) (e.g. *2.1.3*).

 Getting involved
 ----------------